jSherz/jsj-blog/_posts/2023-02-26-debugging-ts-js-cdk-projects.md

 If you've not yet tried the debugger support in your editor, it's worth both trying to have it launch the application and also exploring the options to attach to an existing, running, process.
-I reckon I'm about 3-5x faster debugging with a proper debugger rather than printing console output to the screen, so it's something I teach any Node developer I work with whose not used it before.
+I reckon I'm about 3-5x faster debugging with a proper debugger over printing console output to the screen, so it's something I teach any Node developer I work with whose not used it before.
 An additional gotcha is that the stringification of values can hide useful information if you use the console vs being able to inspect the full object or class in a debugger.